EnriqueOrtiz27/fintual-application/README.md

 # Introduction

-This is a repository that forms part of my application to the [Sr. Backend Engineer role](https://jobs.lever.co/fintual/26c5379b-4dbc-4ed9-a58e-a1bed26869b0) at [Fintual](https://fintual.mx/).
+This is part of my application to the [Sr. Backend Engineer role](https://jobs.lever.co/fintual/26c5379b-4dbc-4ed9-a58e-a1bed26869b0) at [Fintual](https://fintual.mx/).